gcorsi1/EBPhaseField/README.md

 # EBPhaseField
-Code repository for the paper "A phase-field model for the brittle fracture of Euler-Bernoulli beams", authors G. Corsi, A. Favata and S. Vidoli.
+Code repository for the paper "A phase-field model for the brittle fracture of Euler-Bernoulli beams coupling stretching and bending", authors G. Corsi, A. Favata and S. Vidoli.
 Submitted to CMAME

 ## Dependencies